 2. You don’t have to worry about cutting any edges perfectly because you are going to add trim to the exposed edges.

 I was really concerned with making sure my measurements were PERFECT.
-At the end, I realized that I needed to add trim to the sides of to give it a finished look.
+At the end, I realized that I needed to add trim to the sides of the shiplap wall to give it a finished look.
 So there was no need to make them exactly right.

-3. On that point, you are supposed to add trim to the exposed edges.
+3. On that point, you are supposed to add trim to the exposed edges of a shiplap wall.
 This means on the top, the bottom and on any sides where the shiplap stops.

 Some people just caulk the ends, but I found it looked much nicer with a piece of trim.